-- Speech and Language development. - Individual Education Plans.
+- Speech and Language development.

+- Individual Education Plans.

 - Disability awareness training.

 - Interventions.

 - Safeguarding.

 - Autism Spectrum Disorder.

 - Downs Syndrome.

 - Access arrangements.

 - Speech, language and communication needs.

 - Literacy.

 - SEMH.

 - Manual and Handling

-- Specialist Dyslexia teacher who has the AMBDA (Associate membership of the British Dyslexia association).

 - Speech, language and communication needs specialist Teacher.
 She also has an MA in SEN.

 - A qualified psychotherapist.

 - All our SEN Teachers are fully qualified and have been judged good or outstanding teachers.

 - We have three higher level Teaching Assistants and many who are trained to NVQ level 3.

 - English as an Additional language.

 - ASD